FDA-Cleared Skincare Devices: Safety and Efficacy Guide

 FDA device safety requirements ensure devices meet stringent electrical and photobiological safety standards.
 For LED light therapy devices, this includes specific wavelength verification and intensity level testing to ensure the device delivers consistent, safe treatment.

-Red light therapy devices typically use wavelengths of 630-660nm and 800-850nm, which clinical research shows may boost collagen production and support cellular renewal by stimulating mitochondria.
+Red light therapy devices typically use wavelengths of 630 to 660nm and 800 to 850nm, which clinical research shows may boost collagen production and support cellular renewal by stimulating mitochondria.
 FDA safety standards confirm these wavelengths are delivered safely and consistently.

 How to Identify FDA-Cleared Devices